vilroi/blog/content/posts/case-of-missing-volatile.md

 ```
 ...as far as the compiler is concerned, the contents of the address is only read, and never modified within the loop.

-It is oblivious to the fact that the value at the address can (and will) be modified by some outside factor -- in this case, the hardware peripheral.
+It is oblivious to the fact that the value at the address can (and will) be modified by some outside factor; in this case, the hardware peripheral.

 ```console
    0x000002cc <+0>:     push    {r3, lr}